 Using vomiting as a weight loss method can have significant psychological implications.
 It can lead to the development of unhealthy relationships with food, body image issues, and disordered eating patterns.
 It is crucial to approach weight loss and overall well-being with a focus on sustainable, balanced approaches that support both physical and mental health.

-See also How many calories in mixed seeds
+See also How many calories do you burn moving around

 Is Vomiting an Effective Weight-Loss Strategy?